 These patches signify both currently attached units a soldier serves on the left sleeve, as well as the prior unit attached to while serving in a combat zone for a specified period of time on the right.
-Obviously, not everyone wears a combat patch on his or her right arm, so these are proud displays of prior service for the soldier.
+Obviously, not everyone wears a combat patch on their right arm, so these are proud displays of prior service for the soldier.

 The Army combat patch, officially known as the "shoulder sleeve insignia-former wartime service" (SSI-FWTS), recognizes soldiers' participation in combat operations.